-Have you ever wished for a faster way to attach a file to record in Maximo?
-Or even multiple files without even opening Maximo?
-If your answer is ‘yes’ to any or all of these questions then keep reading as I am going to show you two pieces of the finest Maximo functionality, all developed here in house at BPD Zenith.
+Have you ever wished for a faster way to attach a file to a record in Maximo?
+Or even attach multiple files without even opening Maximo?
+If your answer is ‘yes’ to any or all of these questions then keep reading as I am going to show you two pieces of the finest Maximo functionality related to attachments, all developed here in house at BPD Zenith.

 In this blog, I will demonstrate the following:

-– Attach file(s) to maximo record using Drag ‘n’ Drop Custom Control
+– Attach file(s) to Maximo record using Drag and Drop Custom Control

 – ‘Attachment by Email’ to Maximo record without needing to open Maximo by sending email with attachment.

 Drag and Drop Custom Control for Maximo attachments